 We first demonstrate how two basic factors affect the available flexibility of a population of loads: the synchronous or asynchronous operations of the loads, and the size of the population.
-Three devices, with a rating of 5 kW, are turned on and off in regular intervals with a 50% duty-cycle (on average), which can be seen in Fig. 12(a).
+Three devices, with a rating of 5 kW, are turned on and off in regular intervals with a 50% duty-cycle (on average), which can be seen in Fig. 14(a).
 Let us assume that during these intervals, the loads could have their power reduced by 20% for an indefinite amount of time, or could be entirely turned off for a short period of time.
 These are interesting applications for, respectively, secondary and primary frequency response, as previously shown in Fig. 6.
-Assuming the baseline consumption of Fig. 12(a), we observe that the aggregate load is not constant.
-Considering that every load is flexible and able to reduce its power by up to 20%, if we attempt to extract the aggregate baseline flexibility, as shown in Fig. 12(b), we will have an inconsistent, varying flexibility reserve.
-To extract most of the potential of aggregated devices, we need to shift their operation in time - assuming there is some flexibility in when they can turn on (further discussed in the below paragraph).
-By simply shifting one of the loads, as shown in Fig. 12(c), we achieve a baseline consumption, which can provide reliably a continuous flexibility reserve that can be used, e.g., for primary frequency response and a series of other purposes.
+Assuming the baseline consumption of Fig. 14(a), we observe that the aggregate load is not constant.
+Considering that every load is flexible and able to reduce its power by up to 20%, if we attempt to extract the aggregate baseline flexibility, as shown in Fig. 14(b), one obtains an inconsistent varying flexibility